Vulnerability to Stress

 However, Stephanie Booth-Kewley & Howard Friedman (1987) more specifically relate this vulnerability to the kind of chronic negative states RED (especially in a Choleric type) is capable of getting itself into – eg: hostility to others, feeling aggrieved, ‘hard done by’, etc).
 Their findings are supported by a number of other studies, including Karen Woodall & Karen Matthews (1993).
-An interesting longitudinal study by John Barefoot et al (1989) of 118 male law students high in hostility found they were 5 times more likely to die before the age of 50 than colleagues who were low in hosility.
+An interesting longitudinal study by John Barefoot et al (1989) of 118 male law students high in hostility found they were 5 times more likely to die before the age of 50 than colleagues who were low in hostility.
 Janice Williams et al (2000), in a prospective longitudinal study of 13,000 found 256 had experienced heart attacks in the 6 years following initial assessment.
 Those who had scored highest on an ‘anger scale’ were 2.5 times more likely to have had a heart attack; those rated ‘moderate’ on the anger scale were 35% more likely to have had a coronary even than those rated ‘low’.
 A meta-analysis of 35 studies by Michael Myrtek (2001) found an association between CHD and hostility but no other Type A traits.

 However, as Eysenck (1988) concluded, stress can be just as dangerous to those oriented towards the conformist/self-sacrificial side of the Spiral – termed ‘Type Cs’ by Friedman & Rosenman.
 They saw Type Cs as sociable but repressed (PURPLE/Introversion/Impulse Control), industrious and conventional (BLUE) and as reacting to stress or threat with a sense of helplessness (Melancholic).
 There is a body of evidence linking Type C severe and ongoing suppression of self to forms of cancer.

 The highly-controversial psychoanalyst Wilhelm Reich (1948) appears to have been the first researcher to link cancer with failure to express emotions.
 Reich particularly emphasised failure to express sexual emotions.
 In the later 20th Century study after study showed a correlation between stress and cancer.
-In a longitudinal study over 15 years of 1000 medical students over 15 years, Caroline Thomas & Karen Duszynski (1974) found those who were less close to their families were more likely to develop cancer.
+In a longitudinal study over 15 years of 1000 medical students, Caroline Thomas & Karen Duszynski (1974) found those who were less close to their families were more likely to develop cancer.
 Obviously those students with fewer people to confide in were more vulnerable.
 Tina Morris et al (1981) clearly identified women with Type C personalities as being more vulnerable to the development of breast cancer.
 From a 15-year study of 15-year study of women with breast cancer, Lydia Temshok (1985) found that a passive style for coping with stress even made relapse more likely.
 She also discovered that cancer patients, who subconsciously kept emotions such as anger under the surface, remaining ignorant of their existence, had slower recovery rates than those were more expressive.
-Another trait common to these patients was self-denial, stemming from a lack of awareness of their own basic emotional needs.
+Another trait common to these patients was the defence mechanism of denial, stemming from a lack of awareness of their own basic emotional needs.

 Other personality types have been proposed.
 Johan Denollet et al (1996) identified a ‘Type D’ who suppress distress and/or depression and, as a consequence, are 4 times more likely to have a heart attack.
 However, this compares with ‘Type DO’ (dispositional optimism) identified by Michael Scheier et al (1989) who found that heart bypass patients high in DO were likely to recover much more quickly.
 A real contrast with DO is provided by ‘Type P’ (pessimism).
 In a 20-year study Christopher Peterson, Martin Seligman & George Valliant (1988) found that ‘pessimists’ twice as likely to have CHD.
 Vicki Helgeson & Heidi Fritz (1999) found that pessimists low in ‘cognitive adaptation’ were 3 times more likely to have new coronary event.
-Robert Carels et al (1999) noted that ’emotional responders – ‘Type ER’ 4 times more likely to have reduced blood flow to the heart.
+Robert Carels et al (1999) noted that ’emotional responders – ‘Type ER’ – were 4 times more likely to have reduced blood flow to the heart.